 - Jun 19, 2019

 When studying for the LSAT, it’s natural to imagine your progress as a straight line inclining upwards from your first practice exam, reaching its apex with the score on your real exam.
 That’s rarely the case, however.

-Your progress moves upwards — generally, mostly — but it’s not a linear progression.
+Your progress moves upwards — generally — but it’s not a linear progression.
 It’s full of setbacks, and regressions, and sharp increases, two steps forwards and one steps back.
 And plateaus.
-So, so many plateaus.
-So many times when you’re just deeply ensconced in the 150s, when you want to break out to the 160s.
-Or times when you’re trapped in a state of I-can-finish-three-logic-games-but-not-four.
-Or completely stuck on a certain type of question you can’t quite nail.
+So many times when you’re just deeply ensconced in the 150s when you want to break out to the 160s.

 While reaching the occasional plateau is a totally normal part of the study process, you obviously don’t want to spend too much time on flat ground.
 You want to start climbing again.
 So let’s talk about some ways you get back on your march upwards.

 Start Journaling Which Questions You Miss And Why

 With so many different types of Logical Reasoning questions, logic games, and Reading Comp passages — not to mention all the different concepts and skills you have to learn and develop to master them — it’s easy to lose track on which parts of the LSAT actually give you the most trouble.
 In my experience, many people think they struggle with certain questions or concepts when they’re actually pretty solid on them, but think they have a handle on other concepts when their understanding is actually fairly shallow.